thoughtbot/ruby-science/book/solutions/use_class_as_factory.md

 \clearpage

-We can refactor that using the Abstract Factory pattern:
+We can refactor that using the abstract factory pattern:

 ``` ruby
 def summarizer